solidburak/Cybersecurity_Anomalies/README.md

 There are many manual checking codes you can play around as you like.

 !!!
-You should not care about comments so much, since as I edited things, comments prepared by ai stopped being consistent !!!(will be handled in the feature)
+You should not care about comments so much, since as I edited things, comments prepared by ai stopped being consistent !!!(will be handled in the future)